-For example our bachelor degrees in engineering are accredited by Engineers Australia, a signatory of the Washington Accord, which recognises the equivalence of an accredited Australian engineering degree internationally.
+For example, our bachelor degrees in engineering are accredited by Engineers Australia, a signatory of the which recognises the equivalence of an accredited Australian engineering degree internationally.

 The University encourages students to complete part of their studies overseas by providing a range of short-term study tours and longer-term exchanges.
-These are often funded partially by the University.
+These are often part-funded by the University.

 We believe that our students will benefit greatly from completing part of their studies overseas.

-Every year close to 500 VU students travel overseas on exchange, a short-term study tour or to conduct research, immersing themselves in another culture.
+Every year close to 400 VU students travel overseas on , a short-term or to conduct research, immersing themselves in another culture.
 VU has been extremely successful in receiving Australian Government funding to support these initiatives.